COVID-19 Update – April 8, 2021

 The Province has declared a third state of emergency in response to the COVID-19 pandemic.
 A province-wide stay at home order is in effect.

-The Animal Shelter will accept visits by appointment only.
-Please call 311.
+The Greater Sudbury Animal Shelter continues to accept visitors by appointment only.
+Please contact 311 to make arrangements.

 Pet licences and tags are available online at www.greatersudbury.ca/live/animal-services-and-wildlife/animal-licences-and-tags/.